-The interdisciplinary research carries out in the Research Group for Interaction Systems (REACT) tackles interaction challenges using systems engineering methodologies.
-The underlying approach is to exploit in an integrated manner the dynamical couplings that exist between users, devices and information systems to ease adoption and improve usability in distributed frameworks.
-Innovative domains of deployment are cyber physical systems, autonomous transportation systems, social media for digital education and knowledge management, as well as technologies for development and social action, as well as explainable artificial intelligence.
-The REACT Group is affiliated with the EPFL Transportation Center (TRACE), the Center for Learning Sciences (LEARN), and ASTROBOTS.
+The Interaction Systems Group (REACT) deals with the design, the implementation, and the adoption of innovative information systems (algorithms, services, platforms, and apps).
+Interdisciplinary domains of deployment are cyber physical systems, social media for digital education and knowledge management, capacity building for development and social action, as well as explainable artificial intelligence.
+The REACT Group is affiliated with the EPFL Center for Intelligent Systems (CIS), the Center for Learning Sciences (LEARN).

 React is affiliated with the EPFL doctoral programmes in Computer and Communication Sciences (EDIC), Electrical Engineering (EDEE), Robotics, Control, and Intelligent Systems (EDRS), as well as Digital Humanities (EDDH).

 IEEE Std 1876 Working Group promoting the smart devices paradigm developed at EPFL by Christophe Salzmann and Denis Gillet has been selected as a recipient of the IEEE-SA Emerging Technology Award “For the development of IEEE 1876 – 2019 on networked smart learning objects for online laboratories, the first IEEE standard of its kind to recommend and guide its stakeholders for widespread development and use of online laboratories in support of science technology and engineering education.